How do you nurture ‘Know, Like, Trust’?

 Build trust over time

-The ‘Know, Like, Trust’ factor is a well-established marketing principle.
-How are you using your words to support this tried-and-trusted way to attract your ideal clients and customers?
-You need to build personality into your business writing…
+It’s a well-established marketing principle.
+But have you had a think recently about how you’re using your words to support this tried-and-trusted way to attract your ideal clients?

 The ‘Know, Like, Trust’ principle underpins all effective marketing activity.
 The core concept is that if you can provide the stepping stones to help your ideal clients get to know you, to like you and, ultimately, to trust you, they’re far more likely to be prepared to buy from you.
+(When they’re ready, of course – and that’s an entirely different kettle of fish.)

-Without this staged relationship-building approach, the sale is less likely to happen.
+Without this staged relationship-building approach, the sale is far less likely to happen.
 Because if these people have only just heard of you and certainly haven’t yet formed a good enough impression that they proactively like the sound of you, then you’ve barely got a chance…

 So, how can you use your words and language to influence their opinion of you and your business?